 La Digue but there is a helipad.
 From Mahe, you can take helicopter ride but needless to say that its expensive and not worth time saving.

 By Sea : From Mahe you can take Cat Cacos ferry till Praslin and then either use the regular schooner service or Cat Rose’s ferry between Praslin and La Digue.
 A round trip costs 30 Euros.
 We took ferry from Praslin’s Baie Ste Anne and it was very convenient.
 I will advice to pre-book your spot in ferry since it gets crowded in peak season and it leaves Praslin three times a day.
-If you are adventurous, boats of various descriptions may also be chartered to make your own voyage of discovery.
+If you are adventurous, boats (visit their site) of various descriptions may also be chartered to make your own voyage of discovery.

 By Air: Since there is no airport on the island, helicopter ride is your best bet.
 You can book helicopter rides from big resorts like Kempinski ( I stayed at Kempinski in Mahe…awesome resort.) in Mahe or directly with Zil Air.